evwt/evwt/docs/EvDropZone.md

 # EvDropZone

-Wraps a component and displays a file drop overlay when a file is dragged over it.
+Wraps a component in an invisible overlay that allows file drops.

 ## Usage